Home » Credit Cards » SoFi Credit Card Review

 With nearly four million members, San Francisco-based SoFi is well-known for its myriad of financial products, including a cash back credit card.

 Originally founded in 2011 as an alternative for student loan buyers, SoFi has grown with the times and now offers a vast collection of financial products.
-But how does their credit card stake up against all of the options out there?
+But how does their credit card stake up against other Canadian credit cards?
 Let’s find out in this SoFi credit card review.

 SoFi Overview